Pollarding: Ecological impact

 Pollarding trees reduces the tree canopy and allows more light penetration and therefore better light availability for the understory vegetation growing below.
 This can have a beneficial impact on the forest floor by encouraging plant biodiversity in an area where light availability was originally scarce.
 The practice of pollarding is also known to promote the formation of tree hollows and rot holes, with pollarded trees being substantially more likely to form hollows than unpollarded trees.
 Thousands of species of insect rely on the saproxylic habitat that pollarded trees can provide.
 Many species of hoverfly and beetle will utilize the hollows and rot holes that form in living trees for their habitat.
-These tree hollows can also provide a habitat to a wide variety of saproxylic lichens, mosses and fungi species.
-The tree cavities that form can also be utalized by both birds and bats as roost and nest sites.
+These tree hollows can provide a habitat to a wide variety of saproxylic lichens, mosses and fungi species.
+The tree cavities that form can be used by both birds and bats as roost and nest sites.
 The pollarding of trees is often used for conservation purposes to both enhance biodiversity and provide habitat diversity.